 Cans of powder formula typically are the easiest to store with your long-term food storage.
 My kids are now both grown out of the breastmilk stage, but we stored Enfamil 28 oz cans in addition to keeping our freezer fully stocked with breastmilk.

-Here are a few sources that I stumbled on while researching emergency baby formula for my own kids.
+Here are a few sources that I stumbled upon while researching emergency baby formula for my own kids.

 - Alaska Department of Health and Social Services.
 Evaporated Milk as a Substitute for Infant Formula.
 (Source)